Founder building personal brand strategy on LinkedIn

 The Real Definition of Personal Branding (Not What You Think)

 A personal branding strategy is really about control.
-Control over how people think about you when you’re not in the room.
+Control over how people think about you when you are not in the room.

 Because whether you like it or not, people already form opinions.
-The only question is… are you shaping them, or leaving it to chance?
+The only question is whether you are shaping them or leaving it to chance.

 Why Personal Branding Matters for Executives